 A Supplemental Application is required in addition to the application submitted through CASPA.
 Students must submit both the CASPA application and Westfield State University's supplemental application in order to be considered for the program.
-The supplemental application is only available during the same time period as the CASPA application, April 25 - July 15.
+The supplemental application is only available during the same time period as the CASPA application, April 30 - August 1.
 During that time, you can click on the Supplemental Application link below to access and complete it.
+When you complete the supplemental application, there will be a prompt asking, “Why Westfield?”
+In 500 words or less, tell us why you chose to apply to our program.

 + substitution may be permitted with approval from the PA Program Director or Admissions Committee Chair